ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa1.md

 or less, describe the tests that differ across them, and why the implementations produce those different results.
-You don't have to talk in detail about _all_ of your tests, just the ones that usefully distinguish the three implementations you chose.
+You don't have to talk in detail about _all_ of your tests, just the ones that usefully distinguish three implementations of your choice.

 2. Some of the `Bag` implementations are buggy – they have clear mistakes in some situations.
 Others simply differ in behavior.
 For each implementation,